AI-vidence/antakia/docs/examples/california2.md

 !!!
 Important

-    The main idea of our AntakIA method is to divide the dataset `X` in several parts (we say **"regions"**, hence the *regional explainability*) where we can substitute the inital complex trained model (often reffered to as a **black box**) with simple and explainable models, one for each region.
+    The main idea of our AntakIA method is to divide the dataset `X` in several parts (we say **"regions"**, hence the *regional explainability*) where we can substitute the inital complex trained model (often refered to as a **black box**) with simple and explainable models, one for each region.

 Then the main question is : how to define these regions ?

 !!!
 Important

-    The AntakIA method consists in finding clusters in **two spaces** at the same time : the space with our `X` values (aka "**values space**" or "**VS**"), and a space with the same records, but using, as variables, the explanations for each variables.
+    The AntakIA method consists in finding clusters in **two spaces** at the same time : the space with our `X` values (aka "**values space**" or "**VS**"), and a space with the same dimensionality, but with the explanations (e.g. shapley values, or LIME values) for each observation.
 We call the latter the "**explanations space**" or "**ES**".
-Put another way, **VS shows the values as we seee them, and ES shows the same values, but as the trained model sees them.**
+Put in another way, **VS shows the values as we seee them, and ES shows the same values, but as the trained model sees them.**

 Then, finding relevant regions consists in finding clusters in VS corresponding to clusters in ES.
-Then we find regions where records are alike and records are explained similarly. **Then, on these regions we can find simple models, with few variables that are explainable and replace the former "black box".**
+Then we find regions where records are alike and records are explained similarly. **Then, on these regions we can find simple models, with fewer variables that the initial model and consistent explanations.
+We may confidently replace the former "black box".**

 ### The different dataset at stake